 You don’t want to work a job you hate (or employ someone who hates their job AND has direct contact with your customer.
 Just think about it.)

-Tools like the Social Inbox are there to prevent this from happening – or help you when you’re already there.
+Social media comment moderation tools like the Social Inbox are there to prevent this from happening – or help you when you’re already there.

 With the Inbox, you can:

 - Have all comments from TikTok, Facebook, Instagram, LinkedIn, and YouTube in one place, along with direct messages from Facebook Messenger and Instagram.
 Oh, and Google reviews.
 In one place.

 - Reply to them from the same dashboard, without going to each profile separately, and save yourself many hours in a week.

 - Also, see all the comments that appear under your Facebook, Instagram, and TikTok ads – that you wouldn’t usually get notified about through the social platforms themselves.

 Moreover, the Inbox has a built-in translation feature.
 You can translate and reply to your messages in over 100 languages supported by Google Translate.